Bibiano Fernandes: Title loss and second reign

 Fernandes fought Kevin Belingon for the second time at ONE Championship 78: Heart of the Lion on November 9, 2018, in a title unification bout.
 He lost the fight via split decision.

 Fernandes faced Belingon in a trilogy match at ONE Championship: A New Era on March 30, 2019.
 He won the bout via disqualification when he could not continue after Belingon landed an illegal elbow to the back of Fernandes's head, once again regaining the bantamweight title.

 Fernandes faced Belingon for the fourth time at ONE Championship: Century on October 13, 2019.
 He won the fight via a rear-naked choke submission in the second round.

 Fernandes was scheduled to face John Lineker at ONE: X on December 3, 2021.
 However due to the pandemic, the event was postponed and the bout was moved to ONE: Bad Blood on February 11, 2022.
 Lineker tested positive for COVID days before the event and the bout was pulled.
 The bout was rescheduled for ONE: Lights Out on March 11, 2022.
 Fernandes lost the title by second-round knockout.

 Fernandes faced Stephen Loman on November 19, 2022, at ONE on Prime Video 4.
 At weigh-ins, the pair failed to make weight in the bantamweight division and agreed to compete in the 153.25 lbs catchweight.
 He lost the fight via unanimous decision.

+Parting ways with ONE, retirement, and Hall Of Fame induction

+On December 23, 2023, Fernandes announced that he was no longer under contract with ONE, also warning fighters to ‘think twice before you decide to go there’.

+Fernandes faced Kevin Belingon on February 20, 2025, at ONE 171.
+Fernandes won the bout via split decision and announced his retirement from competition after the bout.

+After Bibiano’s retirement at ONE 171, it was announced on February 21st, the day after his retirement, that he was going to be the second inductee to the ONE Hall of Fame.
+On March 23, 2025, the day when ONE 171 went on air, Bibiano was inducted into the ONE Hall of Fame by Chatri Sityodtong, the co-founder, chairman, and CEO of ONE Championship.

+Grappling career

+Fernandes is a three-time IBJJF World Champion and three-time IBJJF Pan Champion.

+Fernandes returned to Brazilian jiu-jitsu competition at the IBJJF Pan Championship 2024, in the Master 3 featherweight division.
+He won a gold medal.

+Fernandes faced Urijah Faber in the main event of ADXC 5 on August 3, 2024.
+He lost the match by decision.